 Camp Hahobas Scout Reservation - Pacific Harbors Council

 Camp Staff and alumni gathered for the final campfire on February 27, 2016, to share memories and reflect on over 80 years of Scouting experiences at Camp Hahobas; a place many have called home.

-On December 16, 2015 The Executive Board of the Pacific Harbors Council voted to close Camp Hahobas and three other Council properties: Camp Delezenne, Camp Curran and Camp Kilworth.
+On December 16, 2015 The Executive Board of the Pacific Harbors Council voted to close the Camp Hahobas summer camp program and three other Council properties: Camp Delezenne, Camp Curran and Camp Kilworth.

 The board also approved preparations for Camp Hahobas and the other properties to be put on the market for sale.

 On Monday, February 25, 2019, the Council closed on the sale of a majority of the camp property to the DNR and the Great Peninsula Conservancy, leaving the remaining 122 acres of Camp Hahobas under Council ownership, which will be opened for rustic camping by Scout units in the near future.